chen-jy/feature-finder-ion-mobility/README.md

 Utilities:

 **baseline**: splits raw mzML data into frames by RT, then for each frame, swaps RT with IM.
-Next, FeatureFinderCentroided is run and the results are linked together across frames.
+Next, FeatureFinderCentroided is run, and the results are linked together across frames.

-Some arguments (obvious arguments will be skipped):
+Some arguments (obvious arguments will be skipped from hereon in):
 - mode: 0 to find features and link fragments to precursors, 1 to only find features, 2 to only link fragments to precursors
 - *Required*: infile, outfile, outdir, mode
 - *Note*: outdir must already exist